iamtheeel/sensorFusion/cv/running/README.md

 >       - runTime/distSettings/nmsIouThreshold: For only use if the iou is below this point (tweek if there are overlaying objects, or skipping the overlay>
 >       - training/dataSet: the dataset file used during training
 >1.
 Launch the software
+>   1. cd sensorFusion/cv/running
+>   2. python3 runImage.py
 >1.
 Exiting
+>   - In the window press "q" to quit.
+>   - If you are running through a directory of images anyother key will go to the next image.